OlexOlex/TPE-Module/README.md

 In case you change anything in the program, remember to compress the Lua program for uploading it using [Luasrcdiet](http://esp8266.ru/esplorer/) (otherwise it will bust the modules RAM when executing).

-Documentation not finished by now, I hope this README, the comments and the images provided suffice.
+Documentation not finished by now, I hope this README, the comments and the images and 3D-drawings provided suffice.
 Browse the project, it consists of only a few files separated into a software and a hardware part.

 The Module with an attached vibrating bullet looks like this: